-The Spanish proficiency exams are offered four times during the school year—twice in the fall and twice in the spring.
+Spanish proficiency exams are offered twice during the school year—once in the fall and once in the spring.
 Sign up at least two weeks in advance.
-The dates for the OPI/OPIc, grammar, and composition exams will be announced in the weekly Spanish department newsletter, Enlace.
+The dates for the Oral Proficiency Interviews (OPI/OPIc) and grammar exams will be announced several weeks in advance.

-In order to be approved to student teach you must pass all three exams one year prior to starting your student teacher internship.
+In order to be approved for student teaching, you must pass both exams one year prior to starting your student teacher internship.
 If this requirement is not met, you must make a formal appeal to the department to be allowed to student teach.
-Download the appeal form here.

 What is the OPI, and how much does it cost?

 OPI stands for Oral Proficiency Interview.
 The examination consists of a 20-30 minute interview, during which you may be asked to answer questions, talk about your interests, and take part in a role-play.
 There are two different versions of the OPI:

 The certified OPI is a live telephone interview administered by an ACTFL Certified Tester.
 All tests are rated by a minimum of two ACTFL Raters.
 Ratings are made available within two weeks ($139, unless changed by LTI).

 - Certified ACTFL Oral Proficiency Interview by Computer (OPIC).